russelshane/birdie/README.md

 # 🐦 Birdie (Twitter Clone) | [Try It!](https://birdie.darsler.com "https://birdie.darsler.com")

-This web application is a clone of Twitter.
+This is a social media web application that is Twitter-like, excluding the algorithmic things.
 Developed using the following (cool) technologies:

 - TypeScript
 - React